pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 For most users, the apachesolr module is the easiest to configure and maintain, and includes functionality like facets and other great features.

 If you rely on highly customized data structures and the apachesolr module is not enough for your needs, search\_api\_solr provides an alternative with a more powerful interface, but is much more complex.

 Choose one or the the other and add it to your code base.
 Do not enable or configure it yet.

 ## Enable the Pantheon Apache Solr Module

 The Pantheon Apache Solr module must be enabled in order to use Pantheon's Solr Service.
+The [pantheon\_apachesolr](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon/pantheon_apachesolr) is included in every Pantheon Drupal site is.
+This module **must** be enabled and configured in each environment (dev, test, and live, and each multi-dev) in order to use Pantheon's Apache Solr service. pantheon\_apachesolr is not required if you are using a third-party Solr service.

 ​ ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/192432)